PeachyDB-Inc/PeachyDB/README.md

 ## 30. Why are we closed source?

 At the moment we want the user to focus only on their application and not depend upon implementation specifics of our product which could be significantly altered in subsequent releases.
 We want to minimize the effort users have to undertake to interact with the product.
-We also have to weigh in the possibility of exposing code which can potentially become exposed to security exploits.
+We may also have to weigh in the possibility of exposing code which can potentially become exposed to security exploits.
 We have to revisit this later as we have a better idea of product positioning.